Transforming Lives and Building Israel - One Oleh at a Time!

 Russian-speaking immigrants who came to Israel as teenagers or young adults over the past fifteen years – and continue to arrive en masse - are among the nation's most precious assets, yet alienation from Israeli culture and a very limited support network are reducing the impact of these talented and motivated young people on Israeli society and creating a disproportionately high rate of emigration among this population group.

 The founders of Shishi Shabbat Yisraeli – Russian and Hebrew-speaking educators, academics and community professionals - recognize that many Russian-speaking young people in Israel were active in their Jewish communities in the FSU, but after making aliyah, feel estranged from mainstream Israeli culture – "there I was Jewish; here I am Russian."

 Our educational, social and volunteer activities are empowering them to continue their activism in their new homeland, strengthening their sense of belonging and their chances for personal and professional success.

-Shishi Shabbat Yisraeli etc developed active branches with Area Coordinators in Jerusalem, Tel Aviv, and Haifa, in addition to our national programs.
+Shishi Shabbat Yisraeli has active branches with Area Coordinators in Jerusalem, Tel Aviv, Haifa, Beer-Sheva, and Bat Yam, in addition to our national programs.